SizingLab/FAST-UAV/README.md

 Based on the [FAST-OAD](https://github.com/fast-aircraft-design/FAST-OAD) framework, it allows to easily switch between models to address different types of configurations.

-Currently, FAST-UAV is bundled with analytical models for multirotor and fixed wing drones.
+Currently, FAST-UAV is bundled with analytical models for multirotor, fixed wing and hybrid-VTOL UAVs.

 Install
 -------
-It is recommended to install FAST-UAV in a virtual environment, using poetry.
+Download the zip file from Github and unzip it.
+Open an Anaconda Prompt terminal and cd to the recently unziped folder.

+You can then create a new conda environment by running:

 > ``` {.bash}
 > $ conda create -n fastuav python=3.8
 > $ conda activate fastuav
-> $ conda install poetry
-> $ poetry install
 > ```

+Then install the required dependencies:
+> ``` {.bash}
+> $ pip install -e .
+> ```

 Run
 -------
+Once FAST-UAV is installed, you can access the notebooks with Jupyter Lab:
 > ``` {.bash}
 > $ jupyter lab
 > ```

+Then navigate to the `src/fastuav/notebooks` directory.

 Publications
 ------------